 As a nonimmigrant, you are not eligible for this type of waiver, but you can apply for a general waiver with the help of an attorney.

 Visa Overstay Adjustment of Status and Extension of Stay Bars

 Another consequence of a visa overstay is the bar to the extension of stay or adjustment of status.
 Adjustment of status is also known as applying for a green card and represents the process of applying for lawful permanent resident status.

 Unfortunately, people who have overstayed their visas won’t be able to change their status to another nonimmigrant status or extend their stay in the country.
-According to the U.S. Citizen and Immigration Services (USCIS), foreign nationals have to file for an Extension of Stay or Adjustment of Status before the period of their authorized stay expires.
+According to the U.S. Citizenship and Immigration Services (USCIS), foreign nationals have to file for an Extension of Stay or Adjustment of Status before the period of their authorized stay expires.
 That way, it will be considered that they are maintaining their status until a decision is made.

 If you overstay your visa even for a day and you didn’t file for a change or extension of status, your visa will be automatically voided.
-In addition, you will only be able to apply for a visa renewal in your country of nationality.
-But, in case your country of nationality doesn’t have a consulate that issues visas, the Secretary of State will appoint a third country where you could apply for a visa.
+In addition, you will only be able to apply for a U.S. visa renewal in your country of nationality.
+But, in case your country of nationality doesn’t have a consulate that issues visas, the Secretary of State will appoint a third country where you could apply for a new visa.

 However, there is an exception to this consequence.
 You may be allowed to apply for a visa at a Consulate that is not in your home country if you can show the existence of extraordinary circumstances, but you have to get the consent of that third country consulate before submitting your nonimmigrant visa application.